roykang75/avs-device-sdk-AiVA/README.md

-# Raspberry Pi Quick Start Guide with Script for Hally Audio Board
+# Raspberry Pi Quick Start Guide with Script for AiVA Board

-This is avs-device-sdk for Hally Audio Board.
+This is avs-device-sdk for AiVA Board.
-Hally Audio Board is made by WizIoT.
+AiVA Board is made by WizeIoT.

-Raspberry Pi connect with Hally Audio Board using Micro USB cable.
+Raspberry Pi connect with AiVA Board using Micro USB cable.

 ![](/assets/rpi3_hally.png)